wpswings/wallet-system-for-woocommerce/README.txt

 **6. Wallet Amount Transfer**
 The customers can transfer their wallet amount into other customers’ wallets.
 It will help the merchants to increase the user interaction on their WooCommerce store and result in an increase in the wallet user base.

+**7. Compatibility with Subscriptions for Woocommerce** The WooCommerce Wallet is compatible with Subscriptions for WooCommerce plugin.
+Customers will get discounts on Subscriptions renewal, which they can pay using their wallet balance.
+The merchant can decide the amount/percentage to be deducted from the wallet for order renewal.

 [**Free Demo of Wallet System for WooCommerce**](https://demo.makewebbetter.com/wallet-system-for-woocommerce/?utm_source=MWB-wallet-org&utm_medium=MWB-ORG-Page&utm_campaign=MWB-demo)

 == WHAT PREMIUM VERSION OF WOOCOMMERCE  WALLET SYSTEM OFFERS ==

-**1.** Merchant can limit the minimum/maximum value that customers add to their Wallet.
+**1.** Merchant can limit the minimum/maximum value that customers add to their Wallets.

 **2.** Customers can make withdrawal requests to merchants by providing their details.